MindviewLLC/MindviewLLC-hugo/content/speaking/index.md

 # Domestic Travel (within the continental U.S.)

 I don't love to fly (and only fly on jetliners; no smaller planes), so I try my best to get nonstop flights.
-Fortunately, Southwest has a hub in Denver which produces nonstop flights to almost everywhere, and they are also quite inexpensive.
+Fortunately, Southwest Airlines has a hub in Denver which produces nonstop flights to almost everywhere, and they are also quite inexpensive.
 On occasion, other airlines are required, and in that case I ask for the fewest number of segments on the largest possible jets.

-If you're in Colorado (where I live), Utah or New Mexico it's often just as easy for me to drive.
+If you're in Colorado, Utah or New Mexico it's often just as easy for me to drive.

 # International Travel